 Remember the scent of cinnamon wafting in the air.
 Taste that apple so juicy it drips down your chin with that first bite.
 Remember that creaminess of pumpkin pie in your mouth.
 These are some of our favorite parts of fall.
 Are you planning a fall gathering?
 Whether it’s Thanksgiving, a Halloween party, or an Oktoberfest with friends, of course you will need some autumn cocktails and food.

-I admit that sometimes when I search for cool cocktails I find ones that I like, but when I look at the ingredients or directions they are too complicated.
-I mean really, unless you are a recluse, who wants to be stuck in the kitchen the whole time.
+I admit that sometimes I search for cool cocktails, but when I look at the ingredients or directions they are too complicated.
+I mean really, unless you are a recluse, who wants to be stuck in the kitchen the whole time during a gathering.
 You planned the party.
-You want to enjoy it.
+Of course, you want to enjoy it.

 We came up with these easy fall cocktails for you to make at holiday gatherings.
 And now, I have just added 2 more Autumn cocktails as well as a fun scarecrow cake for dessert.

 Although we can’t always be with the ones we love during the holidays, these drinks will transport you to gatherings past and future.

 This post contains sponsored links.
 Please read full disclosure if you would like additional details.

 NEW!
 Bourbon Cider Autumn Cocktail